Asia grain mountains swell as governments fret over food security

 In contrast to Asia's giant reserves, the United States - the world's main corn exporter - ended the marketing year in August with its lowest stocks in 16 years.

-Australia, the No. 2 wheat exporter, was left with 3.7 million tons of wheat at the end of last month, just half of year ago closing stocks of more than 7 million tons.
+Australia, the No. 2 wheat exporter, was left with 3.7 million tonnes of wheat at the end of last month, just half of year ago closing stocks of more than 7 million tonnes.

 And the grain storage situation in Asia is only going to worsen with near-perfect weather likely to boost stocks.

-India, which already has some 12 million tons of rice and wheat stored in the open, covered with just tarpaulin sheets, will see up to 30 million tons of rice added to its stocks by the end of the year.
+India, which already has some 12 million tonnes of rice and wheat stored in the open, covered with just tarpaulin sheets, will see up to 30 million tonnes of rice added to its stocks by the end of the year.

 India's rice production is forecast to reach close to last year's all-time high, while good monsoon rains have left ample moisture for wheat to thrive in the months ahead.